lacrypta/nomad-old/nip.md

 This makes it easier to interoperate, since the code itself can be held at a "customary" location (GitHub, GitLab, IPFS, etc.), while the actual validator event lives in the NOSTR network.
 A validator performing code pinning would take the "customary" location as an additional parameter, and would be applied to events of kind `1111` (ie. to validators themselves).

-Incidentally, this would be a perfect use case for [Reflective Validation](#74-reflective-validation).

 One such validator can be very simply implemented: